 Passwords are a first line of defense against identity theft.
 It’s important to manage them effectively.

 First, choose a complex password.
 Do not use something like “password” or “1234.”
 It’s also not wise to use your spouse’s first name, your birth date or anything else that could be easily guessed by a hacker.
-Consider using a passphrase as opposed to a password, such as ILoveDolphins&SeaLife.
-Passphrases can be harder to guess.

 Second, make sure you change your passwords regularly.